 6.2.
 Fine-tuning

-If the results are below expectations, improve the model by using additional training data or alternative algorithms.
+If the results are below expectations, improve the model by using additional training data or by switching to alternative algorithms.
 For efficiency, consider applying parameter-efficient fine-tuning (PEFT) techniques, such as LoRA or QLoRA.

 7. Deployment and maintenance